Conveyancer meets with couple

 April 11, 2022

-What is conveyancing, and how does it work?
+What is conveyancing, and how does the process work?

 Step 1 – Contract of sale

-The Contract of Sale is a vital document for the transaction that will take place.
-As disputes can occur between vendors and purchasers, experienced professional Melbourne property lawyers must prepare and vet this document before any party signs.
+This document details the terms and conditions of a property transaction.
+It outlines the agreed-upon purchase price, settlement date, conditions, and any other relevant information.
+As disputes can occur between vendors and purchasers, experienced property lawyers must prepare and vet this document before any party signs.

 Step 2 – Make an offer